 In natural cycle IVF, they monitor your body and try to retrieve at least one good egg (similar to a natural pregnancy, hence the name “natural cycle”).
 We had some hesitations about doing conventional (fully stimulated) IVF because of the potential of excess embryos that we may never use.

 I have friends who did conventional IVF and ended up having to either discard or donate the embryos they had leftover, which is not something we wanted to do.
 Plus, I was a little nervous about all the injections in conventional IVF, so we explored other options.

-In our case, mini-IVF was the perfect compromise because they give you fewer injections so that you don’t produce 15 to 20 eggs like you do in conventional.
+In our case, trying for mini-IVF success was the perfect compromise because they give you fewer injections so that you don’t produce 15 to 20 eggs like you do in conventional.
 But unlike natural cycle, you can still get three to five eggs because they give you some (minimal) injections.
 After doing some research and reading a lot of positive reviews about Dr. Scotchie and Dr. Murray, we decided to give them a call.